How to Write a Song: A Complete Guide for Any Skill Level

 "I still check your Spotify to see what you're listening to" — that means something.

-The high-play prompts used words like "time," "back," "said," "maybe," "chorus," "verse."
+We saw this clearly in our own data.
+When we compared prompts behind zero-play songs versus songs that got 10+ plays, the pattern was stark: high-play prompts used words like "time," "back," "said," "maybe," "chorus," "verse."
 They read like rough drafts of actual songs.
 People telling stories.
+Zero-play prompts used words like "should," "want," "style," "beat," "name."
+They read like orders placed at a counter.

 That might just mean invested writers produce better songs — which, sure, of course.
 But I think it's also about the writing itself.
 When you're arranging real words in a real sequence with real feeling, the result is different from when you're describing what you want from a distance.
 The former is songwriting.
 The latter is a brief.

-Common traps:
+Common Traps

 Forced rhymes.
 "Home" and "alone" work.
 Don't contort your meaning to land on "phone."
 A near-rhyme that says what you mean beats a perfect rhyme that says nothing.

 Overwriting.
-That 2024 Scientific Reports study found vocabulary in popular songs has gotten simpler across every genre for fifty years — and simpler songs perform better.
+A 2024 Scientific Reports study found vocabulary in popular songs has gotten simpler across every genre for fifty years — and simpler songs perform better.
 This isn't dumbing down.
 It's editing.
 One sharp image beats three mediocre lines.

 If lyrics are your sticking point, we have a deeper guide on how to come up with song lyrics.